rootsandberries/UZim_SRWorkshop/index.md

 The in-person workshops will be followed by a live webinar series for continued support to complete a systematic review.
 Webinars will take place online over the course of 12 months.

+*While these workshops are free, we regret that the organizers do not have sponsorship for participants’ travel, accommodation or upkeep costs.
+Participants or their institutions will have to self-fund these and related costs.*

 ### FREE to attend
 ### Registration is REQUIRED.
 Please register [here](http://bit.ly/access_register)
 #### See [the workshop details page](https://rootsandberries.github.io/UZim_SRWorkshop/details) for more information.

+####Questions can be directed to Masimba Muziringa at [mmuziringa@gmail.com](mailto:mmuziringa@gmail.com).